RafaelTeran/bachelor-thesis-haskell/README.md

 ## Introduction

-As part of my Bachelor’s Degree Thesis in Mathematics, titled **"Data Analysis and Machine Learning in Haskell"**, completed at the University of Seville, I explored the application of advanced mathematical concepts in data analysis and machine learning using Haskell, a functional programming language very similar to the way mathematicians think and well-suited for mathematical computations.
+As part of my Bachelor’s Degree Final Year Project in Mathematics, titled **"Data Analysis and Machine Learning in Haskell"**, completed at the University of Seville, I explored the application of advanced mathematical concepts in data analysis and machine learning using Haskell, a functional programming language very similar to the way mathematicians think and well-suited for mathematical computations.

 The aim of this work is to present two distinct methods of Machine Learning: **Naive Bayes**, a supervised learning system, and **Principal Component Analysis (PCA)**, a unsupervised learning system.
 To demonstrate their capabilities, practical applications have been developed for each method, supported by a custom database created using the Wikipedia API.
 The two applications are:
 - A **Naive Bayes Classifier** to identify the language of a given text.